SUSTAINABLE BUILDINGS

 • HVAC filter replacement

-• VOC emission/absorption and odour management
+• VOC emission/absorption and odor management

 • Noise, vibration control monitoring

-• De-pressurization of construction zones as needed (e.g., in medical Offices, hospitals and long-term care facilities)
+• De-pressurization of construction zones as needed (e.g., in medical offices, hospitals and long-term care facilities)

 SMACNA guidelines cover the following: